junxit/us-congress-bills-117/bill.md

       - **(i)** take effect immediately; and
       - **(ii)** automatically cancel any other valid visa or entry documentation that is in the foreign person’s possession.
     - **(C)** *Regulations required* Not later than 180 days after the date of the enactment of this Act, the Secretary of State shall prescribe such regulations as are necessary to carry out this subsection.
-  - **(3)** *Sense of Congress with respect to additional sanctions* It is the sense of Congress that the President should impose additional targeted sanctions with respect to foreign persons on the list required by subsection (a) to push for accountability for flagrant denials of the right to life, liberty, or the security of the person, through the use of designations and targeted sanctions provided for such conduct under other existing authorities.
+  - **(3)** *Sense of congress with respect to additional sanctions* It is the sense of Congress that the President should impose additional targeted sanctions with respect to foreign persons on the list required by subsection (a) to push for accountability for flagrant denials of the right to life, liberty, or the security of the person, through the use of designations and targeted sanctions provided for such conduct under other existing authorities.
   - **(4)** *Waivers in the interest of national security*
     - **(A)** *In general* The President may waive the application of paragraph (1) or (2) with respect to a foreign person included in the list required by subsection (a) if the President determines and transmits to the appropriate congressional committees notice and justification, that such a waiver—
       - **(i)** is necessary to permit the United States to comply with the Agreement between the United Nations and the United States of America regarding the Headquarters of the United Nations, signed June 26, 1947, and entered into force November 21, 1947, or other applicable international obligations of the United States; or
       - **(ii)** is in the national security interests of the United States.
     - **(B)** *Timing of certain waivers* A waiver pursuant to a determination under clause (ii) of subparagraph (A) shall be transmitted not later than 15 days before the granting of such waiver.
-- **(f)** *Report to Congress* Not later than one year after the date of the enactment of this Act and annually thereafter, the President, acting through the Secretary of State, shall submit to the appropriate congressional committees a report on—
+- **(f)** *Report to congress* Not later than one year after the date of the enactment of this Act and annually thereafter, the President, acting through the Secretary of State, shall submit to the appropriate congressional committees a report on—
   - **(1)** the actions taken to carry out this section, including—
     - **(A)** the number of foreign persons added to or removed from the list required by subsection (a) during the year preceding each such report, the dates on which such persons were so added or removed, and the reasons for so adding or removing such persons; and
     - **(B)** an analysis that compares increases or decreases in the number of such persons added or removed year-over-year and the reasons therefor; and